 Long before white settlers came to the area, Kanza Indians lived here.
 In 1724, the region was explored by Frenchman Etienne Veniard De Bourgmont who found the Indians living in sod-covered dwellings along the creeks and rivers.
 In the late 1700s, the Kanza Indians relocated for unknown reasons.

 In 1852, Josephus Utt, an agent for the Kickapoo Indians, erected a trading post near the riverbank below what would soon become the townsite of Doniphan.
 This area had long been known by boatmen up and down the river as an excellent landing point.
 The steamboat traffic, excellent rock-bound landing, and the abundant woods in the area prompted the organization of a town company.
-On November 11, 1854, organizers of the Doniphan Town Company met at St. Joseph, Missouri to elect officers and in the spring of the next year, a townsite situated on the river bluffs above the river was surveyed by James F. Forman.
+On November 11, 1854, organizers of the Doniphan Town Company met at St. Joseph, Missouri to elect officers and in the spring of the following year, a townsite situated on the river bluffs above the river was surveyed by James F. Forman.
 Forman was paid for his services in his choice of town lots and constructed the first building, which soon housed the Forman Brothers Store.
-When a post office was established in the store on March 3, 1855, Forman became the first postmaster.
-Both the town and the county were named for General Alexander William Doniphan, who had distinguished himself in the Mexican-American War.
+Forman became the first postmaster when a post office was established in the store on March 3, 1855.
+The town and the county were named for General Alexander William Doniphan, who had distinguished himself in the Mexican-American War.

-Sale of town lots began on April 15, 1855, with some going for a much as $2,000.
+The sale of town lots began on April 15, 1855, with some going for as much as $2,000.
 Within no time, there were other incoming businesses and settlers building homes.
-That year, the fledgling city welcomed a lawyer named Colonel D. M. Johnson, Allen B. Lyon who ran a dry goods store, I.N.
-Smallwood, a wagonmaker that was said to have been kept very busy; a tinsmith named Patrick Laughlin who made tin pans and coffee pots; William Beauchamp, a blacksmith, and Samuel Collins who set up the first sawmill.
+That year, the fledgling city welcomed a lawyer named Colonel D. M. Johnson, Allen B. Lyon, who ran a dry goods store, I.N.
+Smallwood, a wagonmaker that was said to have been kept very busy; a tinsmith named Patrick Laughlin, who made tin pans and coffee pots; William Beauchamp, a blacksmith, and Samuel Collins who set up the first sawmill.
 Bowdell & Drury operated the first drug store, George A. Cutler was the first physician, and the first hotel was built by Forman Brothers and called the Doniphan House.
 It was opened and run by Barney O’Driscoll.
 Two large warehouses were built along the wharf that could accommodate 15 boats a day.
 The first election was held in October 1855.
-The first religious services in Doniphan were held by Father Alderson, a Baptist minister, who preached at different times in 1855.
+The first religious services in Doniphan were held by Father Alderson, a Baptist minister who preached at different times in 1855.

-On November 29th, when Laughlin was crossing the street he was met by Collins who at once attempted to shoot him but his weapon misfired.
-Collins then drew a knife and stabbed Laughlin so severely that it brought him to his knees but before he could proceed further a friend of Laughlin’s, named Lynch, stepped from the sidewalk and fired on Collins.
-Although mortally wounded, Collins clubbed his gun and struck his assailant a terrible blow on the head felling him to the ground.
+On November 29, when Laughlin was crossing the street, he was met by Collins, who attempted to shoot him, but his weapon misfired.
+Collins then drew a knife and stabbed Laughlin so severely that it brought him to his knees, but before he could proceed further, a friend of Laughlin’s, named Lynch, stepped from the sidewalk and fired on Collins.
+Although mortally wounded, Collins clubbed his gun and struck his assailant a terrible blow on the head, felling him to the ground.
 Collins was then picked up by his friends and died a short time later.
 Laughlin and Lynch, although both badly hurt, recovered.
 This was the end of the Danites in Doniphan.

-In 1856, Thomas J. Key established the first newspaper called the Constitutionalist which served as a mouthpiece for the promotion of slavery.
+In 1856, Thomas J. Key established the first newspaper called the Constitutionalist, which served as a mouthpiece for promoting slavery.
 The first school was taught by Mrs. D. Frank in a log cabin that summer.